“I’ve had an amazing dive experience with All Out Africa and I am really happy with my time here.”

 Volunteer in Mozambique on the Marine Conservation and Child Care combo and help with hands-on whale shark research, coral reef monitoring, seasonal humpback whale monitoring and turtle surveys, as well as, exploring one of Africa’s best scuba diving destinations.
-In addition you will have the opportunity to help care for and educate orphaned and vulnerable children in Mozambique, helping them have a brighter future.
+In addition, you will have the opportunity to help care for and educate orphaned and vulnerable children in Mozambique, helping them have a brighter future.

-You will help on a multitude of research projects which include monitoring of whale sharks, behaviour and ecology and taking underwater identification photographs; monitoring the condition of coral reefs and indicator species of reef fish.
+You will help on a multitude of research projects which include monitoring of whale sharks, behavior and ecology and taking underwater identification photographs; monitoring the condition of coral reefs and indicator species of reef fish.
 You will also be trained to take ID photos of manta rays and other threatened marine species to aid population assessment and monitoring.
-At certain times of the year you may help survey humpback whale numbers and turtle nesting activity as well as other indicators of the health of marine biodiversity.
-You may also assist with beach clean-ups and other general environmental activities, and will help upload and analyse the field data.
+At certain times of the year, you may help survey humpback whale numbers and turtle nesting activity as well as other indicators of the health of marine biodiversity.
+You may also assist with beach clean-ups and other general environmental activities, and will help upload and analyze the field data.

 The highlights of this incredible experience include:

 You will be staying at Albatroz Lodge for the duration of your experience, which is situated next to the office and dive centre, and a few steps up from stunning Tofo beach!
 Here you will also receive 3 meals a day.
 For more information about the lodge and meals please see the Albatroz Lodge Accommodation brief.